-The final exam will be held in the Faculty of Arts & Science final exam period, and covers the entire course.
+The final exam will be held in the Faculty of Arts & Science Final Assessment Period, and covers the entire course.
 If you miss the final exam you are governed by the Faculty's rules for missing final examinations.

 Problem Sets